Abdus Sattar (president): Presidency

-When Ziaur was assassinated in May 1981, a frail Vice-President Sattar was in hospital and automatically became the acting president of Bangladesh.
+When Zia was assassinated in May 1981, a frail Vice-president Abdus Sattar was in hospital and automatically became the acting president of Bangladesh.
 Speaking to foreign reporters in Bangabhaban on 4 June, he announced that elections within 180 days of the death of the former president were on schedule as per the constitution, to "foil any conspiracy to disturb the democratic process in the country."
 A state of emergency was imposed.
 The election date of 21 September was pushed back to 15 November, as opposition parties demanded more time to campaign.
-Violence occurred when 12 army officers were executed after being convicted of complicity in Ziaur's killing.
+Violence occurred when 12 army officers were executed after being convicted of complicity in Zia's killing.

-As the nominee of BNP, Sattar won the presidential election in 1981, beating with a big margin his principal challenger Kamal Hossain from the Bangladesh Awami League.
+As the nominee of BNP, Abdus Sattar won the presidential election in 1981, beating with a big margin his principal challenger Kamal Hossain from the Bangladesh Awami League.
 Hossain and other opposition groups alleged the polls were rigged.
 The emergency was lifted after the election.
+Abdus Sattar let Zia's controversial prime minister Shah Azizur Rahman continue in the top job.
+He appointed economist Mirza Nurul Huda as the vice president.
 Sattar appointed a 42-member Council of Ministers.
-He let Ziaur's controversial prime minister Shah Azizur Rahman continue in the top job.
-Sattar personally held the Defence and Planning portfolios.
-He appointed economist Mirza Nurul Huda as the vice president.
-Violence against Bengali Muslims in Assam in neighbouring India flared during Sattar's presidency.
+He personally held the Defence and Planning portfolios.
+Violence against Bengalis in neighbouring Assam, India flared during Abdus Sattar's presidency.

-Sattar formed a National Security Council to explore how the Bangladesh Armed Forces could contribute to the nation's development.
+Abdus Sattar formed a National Security Council to explore how the Bangladesh Armed Forces could contribute to the nation's development.
 He was elected unopposed as President of the Bangladesh Nationalist Party in January 1982.
-Sattar then formed a new cabinet.
-Vice-President Huda resigned on 21 March 1982, claiming that he was the victim of a conspiracy within the BNP.
-Sattar appointed Mohammad Mohammadullah as Huda's replacement.
+Abdus Sattar then formed a new cabinet.
+Vice-president Nurul Huda resigned on 21 March 1982, claiming that he was the victim of a conspiracy within the BNP.
+Abdus Sattar appointed Mohammad Mohammadullah as Nurul Huda's replacement.

 1982 military coup

-A bloodless coup-d'etat led by the Bangladesh Army chief Hussain Muhammad Ershad toppled Sattar's government in 1982.
-On the morning of 24 March, the heads of the Bangladesh Navy, the Bangladesh Air Force, the Bangladesh Rifles and the military secretary to the president entered Bangabhaban and forced Sattar to sign a statement relinquishing power.
+A bloodless coup-d'etat led by the Bangladesh Army chief Hussain Muhammad Ershad toppled Abdus Sattar's government in 1982.
+On the morning of 24 March, the heads of the Bangladesh Navy, the Bangladesh Air Force, the Bangladesh Rifles and the military secretary to the president entered Bangabhaban and forced Abdus Sattar to sign a statement relinquishing power.
 Martial law was declared.
-Sattar was replaced by the retired justice A. F. M. Ahsanuddin Chowdhury.
+Abdus Sattar was replaced by the retired justice A. F. M. Ahsanuddin Chowdhury.

+Pakistan Football Federation

+Sattar served as president of the Pakistan Football Federation between 1960 and 1961.

 Death

-Sattar died at the Suhrawardy Hospital in Dhaka on 5 October 1985, at the age of 79.
+Abdus Sattar died at the Suhrawardy Hospital in Dhaka on 5 October 1985, at the age of 79.